-The FDA, through the Center for Biologics and Research (CBER), is responsible for ensuring the safety of the more than the approximately 11 million units of whole blood donated each year in the United States.
+The FDA, through the Center for Biologics Evaluation and Research (CBER), is responsible for ensuring the safety of the more than the approximately 11 million units of whole blood donated each year in the United States.
 These donations can be further processed into blood components such as Red Blood Cells, platelets, and plasma.
 In addition, approximately 4 million units of platelets and plasma intended for transfusion are collected annually by apheresis.
 FDA's regulations and guidance regarding blood donor eligibility, blood donation and processing help protect the health of both the donor and the recipient.

 FDA oversight of the blood industry includes: